brickpack/cdc-pipeline/README.md

 ### 3. Configure Snowflake (Optional)

-If you want to load data into Snowflake, you have two authentication options:
+If you want to load data into Snowflake, edit `.env` with your credentials.

-**Option A: Password Authentication**
+**Option A: Password Authentication** (not recommended for production)

-Edit `.env` with your credentials:

 ```bash
 SNOWFLAKE_ACCOUNT=your_account